 Textures and Molds for Metal Clay – This class focuses on creating a variety of your own unique textures to use with metal clay.
 I will also show you how to make molds using several different types of molding materials and explain the advantages and disadvantages of each.

 Soldering on Metal Clay – This class is the one to take if you really want to add sterling findings (earring posts, pin backs, etc.) or solder jump rings closed on your metal clay jewelry.
 You’ll make pieces that need to have something added by soldering and then learn the basics of soldering using a butane torch.
-It is a less intimidating way of soldering that is very effective on most jewelry sized pieces.
+You will use small butane torches, that most people find to be a less intimidating approach to soldering and also very effective on most jewelry sized pieces.
 You’ll practice on some scrap metal and then move on to using your own creations.
 You must have some metal clay experience to take this class.